akdombrowski/pingone-express_js-sample-app-guide/README.md

 });
 ```

-<h4 align="center">Congrats!
-You did it!</h4>
+###### Congrats!
+You did it!

-You've successfully authenticated a user with PingOne!
+You've just walked through the steps to trigger authenticated a user with PingOne!
 The returned tokens serve as your proof.

 ---